Facebook & Instagram profile cloning scam

 How the scammer gets in touch with giveaway entrants

 - On Facebook, the scammer creates a profile with the same name as the brand that’s running the giveaway (usually with a typo or extra punctuation!) and sends you a friend request.
-Then they’ll message you with a link asking for personal details.
+Then they’ll message you asking you to visit a link to claim your prize.

 - The scammer might use a cloned Facebook profile to comment on a public share of a competition post on your profile.
 The comment will congratulate you on your win, then ask you to visit their profile.
 On their profile will be a link to the website claim form.